 We took a break and tried something different today.
 I ran Expedition to the Barrier Peaks, an old AD&D module from 1980.
 I’ve run it several times over the years, and every time I run it, it is different, and tonight was no exception.
 One thing that makes it fun is that I never use the map that comes with it.
 Instead, I substitute the STOS Enterprise blueprints.
 They give me a huge set of maps with a lot of character.

-The players rolled up characters for the Journeyman system, and both took characters with a lot of magic skills.
+The players rolled up characters for the Journeyman system, and both took characters with a lot of magic skills, which was a mistake since magic rarely works around tech, and the Enterprise was pure tech.
 Chester and Serena each awoke in a glass coffin in a small room with flashing red lights.
 As they woke up, a voice said, “System failure.
 Massive brain damage from excessive time in freezer units has been dictated emergency RNA injection.
 Please exit your shells.”
 8 other glass coffins were filled with corpsicles who didn’t make it.
 Neither Chester nor Serena could remember their past but Chester awoke with the skills of a Necromancer, and hoped to revive the corpsicles and put them into service.
 Instead, failed efforts to figure out how the coffins worked ended with the flash incineration of one of them.

 Chester did a random summoning, and brought a Rat Boy who was most displeased with being added to the trap the players were in.
 He was told that one of the coffins had whiskey in it, but he managed to flash incinerate that one as well.
 He swore most of the time.